elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------------------------
-| exit     | Force silent termination of a rule, module, program or driver
+| exit     | Force silent termination of a method, module, program or driver
-| stop     | Interrupt a while loop and continue past loop; keyword
+| stop     | Interrupt a while redo and continue past redo; keyword
 | skip     | Skip the rest of while block and continue from the beginning
 | fail     | Create error message if a condition is true else pass
 | pass     | Clear error message if a condition is true else fail
 | raise    | Used in exception handler to propagate an error out of trial block
 | yield    | Suspend one coroutine and give control to another routine
 | halt     | Create unrecoverable error and stop program
+| retry    | Repeat a trial block a second time

 **Read next:** [Syntax Overview](overview.md)